primiano/perfetto-docs/docs/data-sources/power.md

 # Power data sources

-On Android Perfetto bundles data sources that are able to retrieve power counters from the device power management units where supported.
+On Android Perfetto bundles data sources to retrieve power counters from the device power management units (where supported).

 ## Battery counters

 _This data source has been introduced in Android 10 (Q) and requires the presence of power-management hardware on the device.
-It is available most Google Pixel smartphones._
+This is available on most Google Pixel smartphones._

 Modern smartphones are equipped with a power monitoring IC which is able to measure the charge flowing in and out of the battery.
-This allows to observe the total and instantaneous charge drained from the battery by the overall device (the union of SoC, display, radios and all other hardware units).
+This allows Perfetto to observe the total and instantaneous charge drained from the battery by the overall device (the union of SoC, display, radios and all other hardware units).

 A simplified block diagram: